JulianCatnip/stealth-game-vr/README.md

 - You will find your next mission on a desk in your house.
 - This mission might reveal the truth about your parents death.......

-*Note: This is a prototype and only the first part of the narrative will be covered in this game.*
+*Note: This is a prototype and only the a small part of the narrative will be covered in this game.*
 - Find the **full game concept**
   - in German (original): <a target="_blank" href="https://www.juliancatnip.de/documents/stealth-game-vr/stealth-game-vr_konzept.pdf" title="Game Concept in German">stealth-game-vr_konzept.pdf</a>
   - in English (DeepL translated): <a target="_blank" href="https://www.juliancatnip.de/documents/stealth-game-vr/stealth-game-vr_concept_EN.pdf" title="Game Concept in English">stealth-game-vr_concept_EN.pdf</a>